spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md

    :::info

-   If you are including a content bundle in your ISO build and you are embedding a public key in your ISO, you do not need to make sure that the content bundle is signed by the corresponding private key.
-This is because the public key and the content bundle are expected to be provided by the same entity during build time, and therefore verification is not needed.
-Content bundles that are uploaded through Local UI after an Edge host has been installed must have the correct signature in order to be accepted by the Edge host.
+   If you are embedding a public key in your ISO, you do not need to sign the content bundle with the corresponding private key when building the content bundle.

+   This is because the public key and the content bundle are provided by the same entity during build time, and therefore verification is not needed.
+However, after the build is completed and an Edge host has already been installed, content bundles that are uploaded through Local UI must have the correct signature in order to be accepted by the Edge host.

    :::